 Success for Reeves will hinge on whether these measures genuinely instil confidence in architects and investors alike, catalysing not just short-term improvements but sustainable, lasting growth across the UK’s built environment.

-As many industry leaders agree, this Budget lays down a solid path.
-But it will take far more boldness and a bit more ambition to make architects – and the country as a whole – believe in the future that it promises.
+As many industry leaders agree, this Budget lays down a solid path forward.
+But it will take far more ambition and convincing policy detail to make architects – and the country as a whole – believe in the future that it promises.

 >> Also read: Architectural profession reacts to autumn Budget 2024: Calls for greater ambition alongside boost for investment